 “We spent a whole bunch of time and a whole bunch of political capital yelling and screaming about assault weapons,” Mayor Mitchell J, Landrieu of New Orleans said.
 He called it a “zero sum political fight about a symbolic weapons.”

 Huh.
-It’s almost as if banning so-called assault weapons was never really about stopping crime or saving lives.
+It’s almost as if banning so-called assault weapons was never really about stopping crime or saving lives at all.
 Who could have seen that coming?